niteshBhardwaj/pricing-records-app/README.md

 The application uses the following technologies:

-* React.js for the front-end
+* React.js with Typescript for the front-end
 * Node.js with TypeScript for the back-end
 * Express.js as the web framework for the back-end
 * MongoDB for data persistence (currently used in-memory object storage)